 Wild Pig, Coyote, and Woodchuck

-No closed season and no bag limit.
+No closed seasons and no bag limit.

-What Do I Need to Know About Hunting Licenses?
+What Do I Need to Know About Ohio Hunting Regulations and Licenses?

-All hunters in Ohio need a license regardless of age.
+All hunters in Ohio need a hunting license regardless of age.
 You can purchase a resident or nonresident annual license valid starting March 1 through the end of February of the following year.
 Costs range from $10 for a youth license to $430.56 for a lifetime license for residents.

 Depending on the game you hunt and the season, you may also need a permit or stamp.